Anthony-Haslett/Pixel-Tech-Test/README.md

 - **Compose** is modern and required.
 - **No third-party frameworks** keeps the code simple and demonstrates core Android/Kotlin skills.
 - **Local persistence** with SharedPreferences is lightweight and sufficient for the requirements.

-## Contact

-For questions or feedback, please open an issue or contact me via GitHub.